tanksha/opencog/opencog/nlp/number-rule/Read-me.md

 # Number rule for OpenCog nlp pipeline

+The need for this rule
+- The relex and relex2logic results of sentences (with numeric values) parsed through OpenCog nlp pipeline is not recognizing a number as NumberNode

-Given a SentenceNode sent, (num-rule sent) identifies any number (string or numeric representation) from the sentence parsed through the nlp-parse, Create a NumberNode for those numbers and Create a `ReferenceLink` to Word Instances reffering the valid numbers in a sentence.
+Given a SentenceNode sent, (num-rule sent) identifies any number (in string or numeric representation) from the sentence parsed through the nlp-parse, Create a NumberNode for those numbers and Create a `ReferenceLink` to Word Instances reffering the numbers in a sentence.

 num-rule.scm